Islamic design

 Watering additives

 I should also mention that there are additives which can be added to water in order to benefit plants.
 The amounts needed vary with species and manufacturers’ recommendations, but can be useful to supplement the nutrients within the soil.
+Having said that there are many concerns nowadays for the use of additives for a number of reasons.
+Where possible, alternative strategies should be investigated.

 go to top of page